OutSystems/docs-odc/src/eap/user-management/roles.md

 Clicking **Users**, displays a screen that shows a list of users.
 To invite a new user, from the top right click the **Invite user** button.
 A form displays to enter the user's email address and to select their access.
 Based on your choices, different options are available.

-* If you choose **Member access**, you can select an organization and an app.
+* If you choose **Organization access**, you can select an organization and an app.
 If you select an organization, then you can choose a specific role or no role.
 When you search for or select a group, you can also choose a stage.
 * If you choose **End-user access** you also have access to add **End-user groups**.
 You can add the user to a group, assign roles related to a specific app or all apps, and a specific stage or all stages.
 You can choose more than one app at a time.
 A group can only have roles from the same stage.
 For example, if your group is in the Development stage you can't add roles from the Production stage.

 <div class="info" markdown="1">